 Our country’s dipping fertility rates reflect this, too.
 Singapore’s total fertility rate has been declining gradually over the years, according to the Singapore Department of Statistics.
-In fact, the rate dropped to a low of 1.14 last year, though it has averaged about 1.20 in recent years and.
+In fact, the rate even dropped to a low of 1.10 in the last few years.

 SmartParents spoke to natural fertility experts to get the lowdown on these therapies.
 That said, ob-gyns have reservations about these methods of conceiving ― Dr Pamela Tan of Thomson Medical Centre and Dr Christopher Ng of GynaeMD Women's & Rejuvenation Clinic, said they were unable to comment on such treatments.